TwitchPlaysPokemon/tpp-core/TPP.ArgsParsing/README.md

 ```

 This project already includes parser implementations for a bunch of commonly used types,
-but can be extended by deriving from [BaseArgumentParser](IArgumentParser.cs)
+but can be extended by deriving from [IArgumentParser](IArgumentParser.cs)
 and adding that parser to your `ArgsParser`-instance.

 Take a look at the [tests](../tests/TPP.ArgsParsing.Tests) for more in-depth usage examples.